ayeshabaloch123/Data-Science-and-Analytics-CEP/README.md

 - matplotlib (version  3.8.0): For data visualization.
 - scikit-learn (version 0.24.2): For machine learning models and evaluation metrics.

+## Predictive Models
+## Random Forest Classifier:
+Random Forest is an ensemble learning algorithm that constructs a multitude of decision trees during training and outputs the mode of the classes (classification) or mean prediction (regression) of the individual trees.
+It excels at handling complex datasets and mitigates overfitting by aggregating predictions from multiple trees.
+Each tree in the forest is built on a subset of the data and features, promoting diversity and robustness.

+## Support Vector Machine (SVM) Classifier:
+Support Vector Machines are powerful supervised learning models used for classification and regression tasks.
+SVM seeks to find a hyperplane that best separates data points into distinct classes.
+It aims to maximize the margin between classes while minimizing classification errors.
+SVM is effective in high-dimensional spaces and is versatile due to different kernel functions, allowing it to capture complex relationships in the data.
+SVM is particularly useful when dealing with non-linear decision boundaries.

 ## Project Structure

 The project is organized as follows: